 - Read More

-A broken toe can happen to any of the toes, but broken toes of the 5th toe are by far the most common.
+A broken toe can happen to any of the toes, but a broken 5th toe is by far the most common.
 The terms broken toe and fractured toe are used synonymously.
 Fractures of the lesser toes usually occur in a spiral oblique manner, meaning the bone breaks and spirals through the base of the toe (proximal phalanx).
 Fractures also can result from impaction or crushing force.
 Crush fractures are more common on the great toe.

 Bruising very common with digital fractures